kormax/osaifu-keitai-google-pixel/README.md

 # Notes

 - If you have any information to add, found an issue/typo, feel free to raise an Issue or create a PR;
-- I am sorry for not providing a step-by-step tutorial, but it is better not to do one than make an incomplete one, thus luring regular users into a situation where their device may become inoperable due to a mistake made by me.
+- At this moment I'm unable to create a comprehensive step-by-step tutorial on how to reproduce my findings.
+I think that it's better not to publish one at all rather than doing an incomplete/untested/messed up one, thus luring regular users into a situation where their device may become inoperable due to a mistake made by me.
 If a full-fledged text-based tutorial or video comes around, I'll surely add a link to it.
-Meanwhile, assume this info is intended for experienced users only;
+Meanwhile, assume all info provided in this repository is intended for experienced users only;
 - In case you've been able to re-create the provided steps, feel free to report your success and findings throught the proccess;
 - [Resources](./resources/README.md) directory contains code snippets of the apps related to Osaifu-Keitai functionality lock-out.